 Exceptional Circumstances Form

 The University committee that considers claims treats all information confidentially.
 If your claim is accepted, lateness penalties may be removed or the opportunity to take an assessment for the full mark may be offered, but existing marks are never altered.
-Further guidance about the University’s late submissions rules, Exceptional Circumstances, SSU and DSA claims as well as possible outcomes is available from the Student Life Centre.
+Further guidance about the University’s late submissions rules, Exceptional Circumstances, Disability Advice and DSA claims as well as possible outcomes is available from the Student Centre.

 Medical evidence should be submitted in support of an application for: